cwrichardson/flurdymail/README.md

 ### ClamAV

-For ClamAV, the only package installed in clamd, which pulls in the other requirements.
+For ClamAV, the only package installed is clamd, which pulls in the other requirements.
 We grab the virus databases directly, to speed up launch, but there’s still a problem with current ClamAV, that it takes longer than systemctl allows for a service to start, and